PennLINC/CuBIDS/docs/about.rst

     *   Param Group: ``2`` (Variant Group)
     *   Rename Key Group: ``acquisition-singlebandVARIANTNoFmap_datatype-func_suffix-bold_task-rest``

-In the next section, we'll discuss these definitions in more detail and demonstrate ``CuBIDS`` usage.
+These definitions are described in more detail in :doc:`glossary` and :doc:`usage`.

 .. rubric:: Footnotes